yinuo2001/Rabbitmq-Implementation/README.md

 ## Possible Bottleneck

-The server establishes a new RabbitMQ connection every time it posts a review.
+1. The server establishes a new RabbitMQ connection every time it posts a review, which is very likely to cause overhead.
+2. The request success rate remains 100%, suggesting that the system is not fully stressed and a potential bottleneck is not reached.